soxueren/atsd/administration/monitoring.md

 # Monitoring

-ATSD performance metrics can be retrieved via JMX, file, or http/JSON request.
+ATSD performance metrics can be retrieved via JMX, file, or a http/JSON request.

 These metrics are updated every 15 seconds and can be used to monitor